domchang1/domchang1/README.md

 - 👋 Hi, I’m @domchang1
 - 👀 I’m interested in all things CS and specifically ML/AI and Software Engineering!
-- 🌱 I’m currently learning Django, Javascript, and everything Leetcode!
+- 🌱 I’m currently learning Swift, SQL, R, and C!

 <!---
 domchang1/domchang1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.